jqfan77/Dual_color_fly_brain_imaging_2pSAM_analysis/README.md

 If you use the resources in this repository, please cite the following paper:

-Prominent involvement of acetylcholine in shaping stable olfactory representation across the *Drosophila* brain.
+Prominent involvement of acetylcholine dynamics in stable olfactory representation across the *Drosophila* brain.